How Does Liposuction Work?

 Things to Know During the Consideration Stage

-One of the most important things you’ll do during your plastic surgery journey is consult with your surgeon.
-You’ll discuss your goals, limitations, risks, benefits and costs.
-Your doctor will ask you a range of questions to offer a treatment plan that precisely matches your expectations.
 It is extremely important to be completely open with your surgeon.
 Patients are not expected to know how to achieve a certain appearance—it’s the surgeon’s job to offer the means to the goal.
 If you insist on the wrong procedure right off the bat without walking the surgeon through your thought process, you might end up getting a procedure that is not only a mismatch for your expectations, but also potentially dangerous for your body.

 What Can You Expect?

-As we mentioned previously, choosing the right plastic surgeon will be the single most impactful decision you’ll make while seeking liposuction treatment.
-Make sure your surgeon of choice is board-certified, trusted and has lots of good reviews.
-If any negative testimonials are present, study them carefully.
-Read them with a pinch of salt—negative experiences often occur due to the patient’s behavior.
 Plan the day of your procedure in advance.
 During the surgery, you’ll be administered general anaesthesia, which means you’ll be fully asleep.
 While this minimizes the discomfort during the procedure, the anaesthesia does take time to wear off.
 Patients feel weak, sleepy, dizzy and disoriented after the surgery.
 Sometimes, the feeling of nausea is present.
 That’s why it’s necessary to have someone take you home after the procedure and help you through the rest of the day.
 Ideally, you’ll have someone help you around the house for the next couple of days after the procedure.

 - Tidy up.
 Post-op patients feel fragile and weak.
 Make sure there aren’t any kids’ toys lying around the house that you could accidentally slip up on.
 Also, turn your house into a temple of emotional safety and comfort—which means that there’s no mess that’s stressing you out—a mess that you’ll feel compelled but unable to take care of.